-You should use a log roll technique to get in and out of bed for 4-6 weeks.
+You should use a log roll technique to get in and out of bed for 3 months.
 This prevents any excessive twisting.

-• Bend your knees up and roll your whole body onto your side in one movement.
+• Bend your knees and roll onto your side.

-- Slowly move your legs over the edge of the bed. - At the same time push up from your elbow into an upright position.
+- Slowly move your legs over the bed edge. - At the same time push up from your elbow into an upright position.